Elote dip is a creamy dip based on the flavors of Mexican street corn. It's fresh, flavorful, and quick and easy to make! Ready in 15 minutes!

 Step 3: Chop the cilantro

-Finely chop the cilantro leaves and tender stems.
+Finely chop the cilantro leaves and don't forget the tender stems, they have so much flavor.

 Stir until all ingredients are combined.
 Taste for seasoning and adjust salt or lime juice if necessary.